VjFullStack/finchat-banking-bot/README.md

 ```
 This will start the chatbot server and make it listen for incoming messages on the port number you specified in the .env file.

++ Make sure you have a Spring Boot REST API server running and available for the chatbot server to connect to.

 + Test the chatbot by sending it a message through the chat platform you have integrated it with (such as Slack or Facebook Messenger).